Size: 40 employees

 Eliminating thousands of hours of work

-After using Supermetrics for BigQuery, Eddie shared the team’s initial experiences saying that, “With other vendors, we had to spend weeks doing backend work, transforming the raw tables into something we could easily use, whether it meant unnesting tables from Facebook or creating multiple joins to pair account, campaign names, adgroup names, and keywords to their corresponding performance data.
+After using Supermetrics for BigQuery, Eddie and his team noticed a difference immediately.
+He says, “With other vendors, we had to spend weeks doing backend work, transforming the raw tables into something we could easily use, whether it meant unnesting tables from Facebook or creating multiple joins to pair account, campaign names, adgroup names, and keywords to their corresponding performance data.
 The data from Supermetrics was complete and easy to use.
 We could connect Tableau directly to these tables, avoiding hundreds, if not thousands of hours of backend work, and avoiding any discrepancy in data due to campaign name changes or using the wrong type of join.”